adamclasic/corona-fighter/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is the Capstone project that signs the completion of the JavaScript module in Microverse Curriculum.
-It is an RPG game, specifically a platform game.
-The main inspiration was from multiplayer online games.
+An RPG video game runs on HTML5 canvas built using Javascript and the game engine Phaser 3.
-In this particular game the action is mainly focused on collecting as many chests as possible while having to combat against monsters (also covid monsters are present as well).
+In this particular game the action is mainly focused on collecting as many stars as possible while having to combat against viruses.

 ### How to Play

 ![screenshot](./images//commands.png)

-The game can be played using the arrow keys for moving the player and the spacebar for attacking the monster.
+The game can be played using the arrow keys for moving the player and  for attacking the viruses.
-By moving the player you will be able to collect chests that contain gold.
-Each chest will update the score with a random amount between 20 and 30 golds.
+By moving the player you will be able to collect chests that contain stars.
+Each star will update the score with 1 units.
-Each character has a health bar, player included.
-The monster's health bar will decrease each time the player will attack, but watch out, the monsters have a random movement and each time you will attack they will fight back making your health bar decrease.
-As a bonus though, for each monster killed the player will have back some gold and some life to increase his health bar.
+As a bonus though, for each virus killed the player will recieve 10 units.

 ### Design Process